Hexon69/Astroz/README.md

 # Astroz

-# An Open Source Discord Bot
+An Open Source Discord Bot

+DO GIVE STARS TO OUR REPO